 Why is a marine biologist investigating false positives in COVID-19 testing?

-It was natural after a decade of investigating false positives in similar tests used in environmental monitoring: see What Mussels Can Teach Us, reported by Richard Harris on NPR’s Weekend Edition for June 14, 2020.
+This followed a decade of investigating false positives in similar tests used in environmental monitoring: see What Mussels Can Teach Us, reported by Richard Harris on NPR’s Weekend Edition for June 14, 2020.

 Did retesting positive results, as we recommended, keep the Tour de France on course?